protal/LineBot-by-python/README.md

 # LineBot-by-python
-this project in Seminar course
+this project in Seminar course , software engineer